-In 2015 more than 7,000 people in the UK were diagnosed with mouth cancer.
-The disease takes the lives of over 2,000 people every year.
+Around 7,800 new cases of mouth and oropharyngeal cancer are diagnosed in the UK every year.
 It’s one of the very few cancers predicted to become more prevalent over the coming years.
 This means sharing information about the risk factors, signs and symptoms is incredibly important.

 What is mouth cancer?

 Mouth cancer can affect your lips, cheeks, tongue and throat – and worryingly it’s on the rise.
 It’s most common in men aged over 40, but cases among women and younger individuals are growing at a higher rate.

 The signs of mouth cancer